Academic vs Community vs Private Practice: What’s Better for Doctors?

 There are two ways to approach this.
 Academic vs non-academic, and employed vs private practice.

 RVUs define the value of a service provided by a doctor relative to all other services and procedures.
-It’s a complex system that factors in all the different clinical work doctors do, such as appointments, procedures, consults, and more.
+It’s a complex system that factors in all the various clinical work doctors perform, such as appointments, procedures, consultations, and more.
 The number of clinical tasks required of a physician impacts how they’re reimbursed.
+Hospital RVU explained

-Since academic physicians have non-clinical duties, such as teaching and research, less time is available to provide care for patients, which generates fewer RVUs.
+Since academic physicians have non-clinical duties, such as teaching and research, they have less time available to provide care for patients, resulting in fewer RVUs.
 The amount of revenue a doctor generates for their hospital is reflected in their pay.
 Non-academic physicians have more time in the day for clinical tasks, which generates more RVUs for their hospital or private practice.

 Now, let’s look at employed physicians versus doctors in private practice.